FC Koper

-Football Club Koper, commonly referred to as FC Koper or simply Koper, is a Slovenian football club based in Koper that competes in the Slovenian PrvaLiga, the top flight of Slovenian football.
+Football Club Koper, commonly referred to as FC Koper or simply Koper, is a Slovenian football club based in Koper that competes in the Slovenian First League, the top flight of Slovenian football.
 The club was founded in 1920.
-Koper is one of five Slovenian clubs that managed to win all three domestic trophies (league, cup and supercup).
+They won the Slovenian First League once, in the 2009–10 season, and the Slovenian Cup four times, most recently in 2021–22.

-The club's home ground is Bonifika Stadium, which has a capacity of 4,047 seats.
+The club's home ground is Bonifika Stadium, which has a capacity for 4,047 spectators.